Aphilay/beats-for-fitness/README.md

 # beats-for-fitness

-This application allows the user to analyze various characteristics of a song including tempo, genre and popularity.
+This application allows the user to view various characteristics of a song including tempo, genre and popularity.